 - feel less stubbly.

-Adjusting expectations: it’s not your fault
+Adjusting expectations: it's not you

 It's completely understandable to think: "I'm doing something wrong, because my stubble comes back so quickly."